IanNarsa/go-architecture-template/README.md

 # go-architecture-template

 go-architecture-template is a sample project that demonstrates how to structure a Go application using a modular architecture.
 The project is divided into multiple packages, each of which is responsible for a specific part of the application's functionality.
 This makes the code easier to understand and maintain, and it also makes it easier to add new features to the application.
+This project using Echo framework.

 <img src="diagram_clean_arch.jpeg"  width="600" height="450">